lmorg/murex/docs/commands/alter.md

 }
 ```

+### Data-type aware

-However it is also data type aware so if they key you're updating holds a string
+It is also data type aware so if they key you're updating holds a string
 (for example) then the JSON data a will be stored as a string:

 ```